 Named for the Old Norse for tidal island, Oronsay offers plenty to see and discover.
 This little uninhabited island is just a gentle walk from the end of the public road down to Ullinish Point on the Isle of Skye; when the tide is out, you can walk straight across to Oronsay.
 For such a small island, it has plenty to explore, with archaeological finds, sea caves and lots of beautiful views on offer.
 As you’re walking around the island, keep an eye on the tide so you don’t get trapped for the evening – unless that’s part of the adventure, in which case, bring plenty of supplies.

 This walk begins at Orbost Farm and follows a well-defined path to the three sea stacks known as Macleod’s Maidens.
-It is not a short walk, but the path is not too challenging, full of the features that make Skye so interesting to visit.
-The stacks themselves — the mother and her two daughters — are best viewed from the side, rather than above, and the cliff-top path requires care, especially if you have children or animals.
-Returning the same way may sound boring, but the switch in direction means a whole new raft of views open up, taking in cliffs, the sea, enchanting wee burns, newly planted woodlands and another of Skye’s cleared villages.
+One of the longer walks on the list, the path itself is not overly difficult but filled with the features that make Skye so interesting to visit.
+The stacks themselves, known locally as the mother and her two daughters, are best viewed from the side, rather than above from the cliffs.
+The clifftop path itself requires care, especially if you’re walking with younger ones or animals.
+It returns in a loop, and the switch in direction means plenty more interesting views, with picturesque scenes of the nearby cliffs, the sea and newly planted woodland.